-It’s about who are the biggest clients for borrowing?
-We suspect that these are the margin traders on the central crypto exchanges.
+The key question is– who are the biggest clients for borrowing.
+Our suspicion is that these are the margin traders on the central crypto exchanges.

-These exchanges with margin lending features have their P2P margin lending marketplaces, where lenders can lend assets and margin buyers can borrow the assets.
-These marketplaces have their interest rates and our thesis is that these margin trading loan interest rates are driving as well the Defi interest rates.
+These exchanges with margin lending features have their own P2P margin lending marketplaces, where lenders can lend assets and margin buyers can borrow the assets.
+These marketplaces have their own interest rates and our thesis is that these margin trading loan interest rates are driving as well the DeFi interest rates.

 - Margin lending rates from BitFinex

 After this initial number crunching, we will discuss what it means.

 Here are the borrowing rates from the https://loanscan.io for the USDC (asset-backed USD stable coin, issued via Coinbase and Circle) and DAI (algorithmic USD stable coin, smart contracts created by the MakerDAO).

 The borrowing rates are for the last 3 months:

 The current volume of outstanding loans in DeFi

 Here is the amount of loans outstanding via https://loanscan.io:

 So, there are 145 mUSD outstanding loans in the DeFi protocols as per now.